tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/产品简介/产品概述_intl.md

 ## Product Features
 - TencentDB for MongoDB provides data storage services for Internet applications via Tencent Cloud platform.
 - TencentDB for MongoDB is fully compatible with MongoDB protocols, and well suited for managing traditional relational data as well as cache and non-relational data.
 It supports MapReduce which allows parallel computation running on large-scale data sets.
-- It provides a high-performance, highly reliable, easy-to-use, and convenient MongoDB cluster service.
-Each instance has at least one master-slave replica set or a sharding cluster that contains multiple replica sets.
+- MongoDB cluster service provided by TencentDB for MongoDB is a reliable, easy-to-use, and high-performance service.
+Each instance has at least one master-slave replica set or a sharded cluster containing multiple replica sets.
 - TencentDB for MongoDB has various functions such as backup and capacity expansion, ensuring data security and scalability.
 ## Product Architecture
 The following diagram illustrates the architecture of TencentDB for MongoDB system.